 Places to eat and drink

-Enjoy a throwback burger and shake at the retro Shake Shake Shake (among the best shake shops in the county), go Bavarian with brats, beer and bocce at Rhein Haus Tacoma, or celebrate craft beer with a pint to accompany your gourmet burger at the Hub Tacoma.
-Or take a walk on the sweeter side at Tease Chocolates, Tacoma's first bean-to-bar chocolatier.
+Enjoy a throwback burger and shake at the retro Shake Shake Shake (among the best shake shops in the county), go Bavarian with brats, beer and bocce at Rhein Haus Tacoma, or celebrate craft beer with a pint to accompany your gourmet burger or expansive breakfast at the Parkway Tavern.

 Places to stay